sf-wdi-14/notes/lectures/week-7/_2_tuesday/dawn/nested-resources-and-multiple-associations.md

 For the moment you shouldn't see any articles displayed on the page.

-**Next:** Pass the user's corresponding articles to each `articles#index` page

 ---

-##New Article Index Page
+##Modify Article Index Page

-Article Index page displays only those associated with a specific user
+Article Index page displays only the articles associated with a specific user

 *Modify your `article#index` to pass the view not all the articles, but only those of the user we're nested under*
 ```ruby